COAST & COUNTRY

 There is a wonderful garden with a boathouse and views of the River Dart.
 You can see the picturesque village of Dittisham on the other side of the river.
 A little ferry that will take you across the river if you call it by ringing a bell.

 Parking is limited at Greenway so you need to book a parking space in advance of your visit.
-Book ahead as it is very popular.
-Book by phone on 01803 842382.
+Book ahead by phone as it is very popular on 01803 842382.
 Or see other ways to arrive by clicking on the link to the National Trust website below:

 Coleton Fishacre is a wonderful Arts & Craft house situated in stunning 24 acre gardens.
 It was the former home of the D’Oyly Carte family and is now a National Trust property.